cassieeric/Basic-knowledge-of-Python/README.md

 # Introduction
 This folder is mainly used to store some basic knowledge of Python.

-Hoping this study repository may help you.
+Hoping this study repository help you.